PELVIC ORGAN PROLAPSE

 Pelvic organ prolapse occurs when the pelvic floor muscles and connective tissue weaken or tear, causing one or more of the organs inside the pelvis to slip from their normal positions and bulge into the vagina.
 The pelvic organs consist of the uterus, vagina, bowel, and bladder.
-Normally, the muscles and tissues in the pelvic region support the pelvic organs to hold them in place.
+Usually, the muscles and connective tissues in the pelvis support these organs and hold them in place.

 Types of Pelvic Organ Prolapse

 To evaluate a woman for pelvic organ prolapse, a urogynecologist will review her medical history and perform a pelvic examination, measuring the degree of prolapse.
 A staging system is applied to the exam findings, and a stage ranging from one to four is assigned.
 Below you will find descriptions of four types of pelvic organ prolapse, depending on the location of the support defect.
 It is possible, even likely, that a woman develops more than one type:

 If a woman has pelvic organ prolapse, she may have one or more of the following symptoms:

 If you have symptoms of pelvic organ prolapse, it is important that you consult with your primary care physician or obstetrician-gynecologist for a complete physical examination of the genitourinary and nervous systems.
 If other causes of your symptoms are ruled out, referral to a urogynecologist for further evaluation and treatment is appropriate.